-Georgia State University has partnered with Places4Students.com, a company that specializes in providing Off-Campus Housing solutions for college students.
-This service is FREE for all students to use as an effective method of finding a place to live off-campus.
-Students can create roommate listings and landlords can list properties at very competitive rates.
+Georgia State University has partnered with Places4Students, a company that specializes in providing off campus housing solutions for college students.
+This service is free for all students to use to find a place to live off campus.
+Students can create roommate listings, and landlords can list properties at very competitive rates.

-- Read your Lease–There are a lot of “specials” that are offered, but usually come with stipulations.
-Be sure to read your lease thoroughly because it is a binding contract.
-Be fully aware of what you are signing.
+- Read the lease carefully.
+There are a lot of specials that are offered, but they usually come with stipulations.
+Be sure to read the lease thoroughly, because it is a binding contract.
+Students should be fully aware of what they are signing.

-- Roommate agreement or contract–If you are going to reside with a roommate, it is a good idea to communicate expectations.
+- Communicate expectations when residing with a roommate.
 Having an agreement or a contract is a formal way of doing this.
-Some things to consider when creating the agreement could be–designated quiet/study time, financial responsibility, food sharing, personal space, pets, guests, and any other rules you would need to agree on.
-View Sample Roommate Agreement
+Some things to consider when creating the agreement could include quiet or study time, financial responsibility, food sharing, personal space, pets, guests and anything else on which there may be disagreement.
+View a Sample Roommate Agreement

-- Discounted MARTA cards are available in Auxiliary and Support Services.
+- Use MARTA.
+Discounted cards are available in Campus Services.

 - Plan for alternative ways of travel.
-Be familiar with the bus route from your home.
+Students should be familiar with the MARTA bus route from their home.

 - Determine alternate routes in case of blocked streets or traffic.